The Respiratory System

 Anatomy

 • Right lung: 375–550 g (avg.
-450 g), 3 lobes (upper, middle, lower), 2 fissures.
+450 g), 3 lobes (upper, middle, lower), 2 fissures (narrow grooves, clefts)

 • Left lung: 325–450 g (avg.
 400 g), 2 lobes (upper, lower), 1 fissure.
-Middle lobe represented by lingula.
+Middle lobe represented by lingula (tongue-like projection of the superior lobe that overlaps the heart)

 • Airway pathway: